vvss12300/learn_in_2_hours_typescript/README.md

 - Function types
 	- Types can be defined for Function parameters and return values.
+	- Optional Parameters can be defined with '?' keyword

 ```javascript
 function getSalary(salaryPerDay: number, noOfWorkingDays: number) : number {